xtelliott/Lecture-Formatter/README.md

 # Lecture-Formatter

-A SPH E-Learning Services naming convention tool for formatting file structure of lectures.
+## Description

-## An example of this looks as follows:
+A naming convention tool built for the School of Public Health E-Learning Services Office, used to format file structures of lectures.
+It is designed to maximize efficiency of incoming lectures by rearranging the following:

-### ORIGINAL:
+### ORIGINAL
 ```
 1234_LectureName:
     -> audio.wav
     -> slides.pptx
     -> script.docx or .txt
 ```
-### FORMATTED:
+### FORMATTED
 ```
 1234_LectureName:
 -> Development: